 The US Government has a long history and extensive network of international collaboration and partnerships in the fight against HIV/AIDS, providing funding, technical assistance, and program support.
 These collaborations increase the fundamental understanding of HIV transmission and provide an evaluative basis for prevention and intervention success.
 The current HIV/AIDS epidemic is devastating.
-Militaries, in particular, have been identified as a high-risk population.
-In order to target this population, the Naval Health Research Center (NHRC), San Diego, California, under the oversight of the Navy Surgeon General, has been tasked to serve as the US Department of Defense (DoD) Executive Agent for the DoD HIV/AIDS Prevention Program (DHAPP).
+In order to target high-risk population, the Health Research Center has been tasked to serve as the Executive Agent for the Direct HIV/AIDS Prevention Program (DHAPP).

-DHAPP has successfully engaged over 80 countries in efforts to combat HIV/AIDS among their respective military services.
-DHAPP is a partner U. S. Government (USG) organization collaborating with the US State Department, Health and Human Services, US Agency for International Development, and Centers for Disease Control and Prevention, in the President’s Emergency Plan for AIDS Relief (PEPFAR).
-Working closely with US Department of Defense, US Unified Combatant Commanders, Joint United Nations Programme on HIV/AIDS, university collaborators, and other nongovernmental organizations, DHAPP assists countries in establishing HIV/AIDS prevention, care and treatment programs and/or strengthening their capabilities to combat HIV.
+DHAPP has successfully engaged over 80 countries in efforts to combat HIV/AIDS among high-risk population.
+DHAPP is collaborating with the Health and Human Services, Agency for International Development, and Centers for Disease Control and Prevention.
+Working closely with nongovernmental organizations, DHAPP assists countries in establishing HIV/AIDS prevention, care and treatment programs and/or strengthening their capabilities to combat HIV.

-DHAPP’s goal is to maximize program impact by focusing on the drivers of the epidemic specific to the military, and to support the development of interventions and programs that address these issues.
-DHAPP works with countries’ militaries to devise plans based on the following process:
+DHAPP’s goal is to maximize program impact by focusing on the drivers of the epidemic and to support the development of interventions and programs that address these issues.
+DHAPP works to devise plans based on the following process:

 - Meet with key partners in country to determine provisional major program areas and other technical assistance needs.

-- Adapt DHAPP support to a country’s need for prevention, care and/or treatment of their HIV/AIDS situation based on an assessment of the country’s epidemic, and more specifically, in that country’s military.
+- Adapt DHAPP support to a country’s need for prevention, care and/or treatment of their HIV/AIDS situation based on an assessment of the country’s epidemic.

-- Strengthen the military capacity for ownership and behavioral changes over the long term.
+- Strengthen the capacity for ownership and behavioral changes over the long term.

 - Consider program design by leveraging assets with other country partners who have/had successful prevention, care, and/or treatment efforts.